trufflesuite/trufflesuite.com/src/guides/drizzle-and-contract-events/index.md

 ...
 ```

-You completed `App.js` file should looks something like this:
+Your completed `App.js` file should looks something like this:
 ```javascript
 import React from "react";
 import { DrizzleContext } from "@drizzle/react-plugin";